 (3) Jordan et al., US Patent 7,973,025

-Aldehyde traps deactivate naturally occurring toxins called lipid aldehydes which form spontaneously during inflammation as cell membranes are oxidized.
-They are toxic because they injure cells by attacking their proteins, DNA and RNA (1).
-These injuries degrade cell function and cause cell death, which then amplifies inflammation in a positive feedback loop.
-When lipid aldehydes are trapped, their toxicities are blocked.
+Aldehyde traps deactivate naturally occurring toxins called lipid aldehydes that form spontaneously during inflammation by oxidation of cell membranes.
+Lipid aldehydes are toxic because they chemically damage proteins, DNA and RNA (1).
+Chemical damage, a primary driver of aging (2), degrades cell function and can lead to cell death, which in turn amplifies inflammation in a positive feedback loop.

-Lipid aldehyde levels increase during aging (2) and can surge over 1000 fold during inflammation (3) which overwhelms natural defense mechanisms at inflamed tissue sites.
-Traps also deactivate another class of free aldehydes in the eye that form oular toxins which cause progressive blindness in multiple forms of retinal disease (4).
+Lipid aldehyde levels increase during aging (3) and can surge over 1000 fold during inflammation (4) which overwhelms natural defense mechanisms at inflamed tissue sites.
+Traps also deactivate a special class of free aldehydes in the eye which form ocular toxins that cause progressive blindness in multiple forms of retinal disease (5).

-Aldehyde traps deactivate both targets by a potent chemical reaction that blocks their toxicities safely by trapping their harmful chemical group.
-Once trapped, the drug and its deactivated target are both cleared safely.
+Aldehyde traps deactivate their targets by trapping them and converting their aldehyde groups covalently to a safe reaction product that is rapidly cleared.
 In chemical terms, traps pull their targets into a thermodynamic sink as symbolized by the company logo, a Flamm paraboloid.

-As reviewed by the FDA (5), aldehyde traps have never caused any adverse effects to date in clinical and preclinical studies, even at maximum feasible oral dose, i.e. full stomach capacity in lab animals.
+Traps do not deactivate biologically essential aldehydes because they are sequestered continuously inside proteins where traps have no access.
+As reviewed by the FDA (6), aldehyde traps have never caused any adverse effects to date in clinical and preclinical studies, even at maximum feasible oral dose, i.e. full stomach capacity in lab animals.

 (1) Aldehyde dehydrogenases, alcohol dehydrogenases, aldo-keto reductases, glutathione/glyoxalases, glutathione S-transferases, glutathione peroxidases, glutathione reductases, glutaredoxins, superoxide dismutases, heme oxygenases, peroxiredoxins and thioredoxins; carnosine, a dipeptide enriched in muscle cells; and phosphatidylethanolamine, an amino lipid; (2) Negre-Salvayre (2008), Br J Pharmacol 153:6; (3) Doorn (2006), Chem Res Toxicol 19:102